Cruise Volga-Baltic Waterway Cruise Port

 Kremlin Shopping Mall is another great option for souvenirs from your Volga-Baltic Waterway cruise.
 Located just a few minutes away from the cruise port, this mall offers a wide variety of souvenirs, including traditional Russian crafts, jewelry, and clothing.
 The mall also has a food court with a variety of restaurants and cafes, so you can grab a bite to eat while you shop.
 Prices are reasonable and the staff is friendly and helpful.

-Is Cruise Volga-Baltic Waterway a good port?
+Cruise Volga-Baltic Waterway Weather Forecast

 Yes, the Cruise Volga-Baltic Waterway is a great cruise port.
 It offers a unique experience of cruising through the historic waterways of Russia, with stunning views of the countryside and a variety of interesting stops along the way.
 The cruise also includes visits to some of the most important cities in the region, such as St. Petersburg, Moscow, and Novgorod.

+Cruise Volga-Baltic Waterway cruise port has a safety score of 9.5 out of 10, ranking #1 of 1018 ports in Europe.
 The Cruise Volga-Baltic Waterway cruise port is generally considered to be a safe port.
 The port is well-maintained and monitored by security personnel.
 Additionally, the port is located in a relatively safe area of Russia, and there have been no reports of any major security incidents in the area.

 The nearest car rental options near Cruise Volga-Baltic Waterway cruise port are located in the city of St. Petersburg.
 The most popular car rental companies in the area are Avis, Hertz, Europcar, and Sixt.
 All of these companies offer a variety of vehicles, from economy cars to luxury vehicles, and they all provide 24-hour customer service.
 Additionally, many of these companies offer discounts for long-term rentals and special deals for cruise passengers.